sergeinack3/PowerEduc/course/format/README.txt

 Optional files (database access)
 --------------------------------

-If these files exist, Moodle will use them to set up database tables when you visit the admin page.
+If these files exist, PowerEduc will use them to set up database tables when you visit the admin page.

 * yourformat/db/install.xml